CjDave/MatrixCalculator207/README.md

 ### Calculation

 ### Explaining the code
-there are less repetitive ways to do this but I have limited knowledge on Java
+there are less repetitive ways to do this but I have limited knowledge of Java
 ### Notes/Extras